justinemmanuelmercado/pm-presentation/NOTES.md

 that's step one

-second and final step, write the unit tests for each “unit” of code.
-I'm still not 100% on what constitutes a “unit” of code but I did link to a discussion regarding the definiton of a “unit” of code.
-I'll be honest, it's really vague and I think it's more of a “if you know, you know” sort of deal.
+second and final step, write the unit tests for each "unit" of code.
+I'm still not 100% on what constitutes a "unit" of code but I did link to a discussion regarding the definiton of a "unit" of code.
+I'll be honest, it's really vague and I think it's more of a "if you know, you know" sort of deal.
 Again I won't go into too much detail as I think it's a bit nuanced discussion so you can judge for yourself.

 there aren't solid rules of when and how to write unit tests but conventionally unit tests are written before or in parallel with writing the "unit" to test.
 But nothing's actually stopping you from writing the tests after writing your code